There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Service station locations

-White rectangles are for smaller roads:
+White rectangle road signs are for smaller roads:

 - Local directions